-When trying to join another player's Minecraft world online, you may encounter a Multiplayer is disabled error or otherwise be unable to connect.
-Here are some suggestions to troubleshoot Minecraft multiplayer issues.
+When you try to join another player's Minecraft world online, you may encounter a Multiplayer is disabled error or otherwise be unable to connect due to other settings.
+Try these suggestions to fix Minecraft multiplayer problems.

 Update your game version